 David is separating the question in two parts.

 Master Class A: Enhance technique without losing communication

 Please prepare two songs (one will be chosen) from any genre of music where you feel your efforts to communicate the song get in the way of your technical ability to present it.
 We will address technical aspects such as breathing, placement, tone, unlocking high or low notes, stamina and musicality without losing your established skills as a song interpreter.

 Master Class B: Enhance communication without losing technique

 Please prepare two songs (one will be chosen) from any genre of music where you feel your efforts to produce the song technically well get in the way of your ability to interpret it.
 We will address communication tools such as dramatic choices, style, arrangement, and emotional connection without losing your established vocal technique.

 - JACQUES PROTAT and ELIZABETH DOYLE: English and French diction for singers

-Depending on attendance, this workshop may divide into "Singing in English for Francophones" and the other "Singing in French for Anglophones."
-In either case, we will start with exercises focusing on individual sounds, spoken rhythm and prosody.
-Before the conference convenes, each participant will send two or three songs to choose from.
+This workshop will address both French and English diction for singers, whether francophones or anglophones.
+We will start with exercises focusing on individual sounds, spoken rhythm and prosody (we will explain this... all about meter and the relationship between words and music).
+Before the conference convenes, participant should send two or three songs to choose from.
 We will work with the individual singer but also involve the whole group for specific activities.
 We will also learn a totally new song from scratchto allow us to take a fresh look at the music and rhythm of the words from a songwriter's perspective.
-(And perhaps someone will perform the song at our final showcase!)

 - JEAN-CLAUDE ORFALI: Musicality and the relationship between accompanist and singer